Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

    ```

 2. **Modify Paths**:
-    - Change **Line 25**: Locate the line that defines `EXPERIMENTAL_FOLDER` and replace it with the path to your experimental group's FASTQ parent folder.
+    - Change EXPERIMENTAL_FOLDER: Locate the line that defines `EXPERIMENTAL_FOLDER` and replace it with the path to your experimental group's FASTQ parent folder.
 For example:
       ```bash
       EXPERIMENTAL_FOLDER="/path/to/your/exp/fastq"
       ```
-    - Change **Line 26**: Locate the line that defines `CONTROL_FOLDER` and replace it with the path to your control group's FASTQ parent folder.
+    - Change CONTROL_FOLDER: Locate the line that defines `CONTROL_FOLDER` and replace it with the path to your control group's FASTQ parent folder.
 For example:
       ```bash
       CONTROL_FOLDER="/path/to/your/control/fastq"
       ```